2023 Most Popular Biochemistry & Biophysics Bachelor's Degree Schools in the Great Lakes Region

 On average, biochemistry graduates from GVSU take out $24,665 in student loans while working on their Bachelor's Degree.

-University of Wisconsin - Stevens Point came in at #16 in this year’s edition of the Most Popular Biochemistry & Biophysics Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the town of Stevens Point, UW - Stevens Point is a public school with a moderately-sized student population.
+With a ranking of #16, University of Wisconsin - Stevens Point did quite well on this year’s most popular schools for biochemistry, biophysics and molecular biology students working on their bachelor’s degree.
+Located in the town of Stevens Point, UW - Stevens Point is a public college with a medium-sized student population.

 Women make up 50% of the biochemistry majors at the school.

-University of Wisconsin - Eau Claire did quite well in this year’s ranking of the most popular places for biochemistry, biophysics and molecular biology students to get a bachelor’s degree.
-It came in at #16 on the list.
-UW - Eau Claire is a fairly large public school located in the small city of Eau Claire.
+University of Wisconsin - Eau Claire ranked #16 on this year’s Most Popular Biochemistry & Biophysics Bachelor’s Degree Schools in the Great Lakes Region list.
+UW - Eau Claire is a fairly large public school located in the city of Eau Claire.

 Women make up 58% of the biochemistry majors at the school.

-Eastern Michigan University did quite well in this year’s ranking of the most popular places for biochemistry, biophysics and molecular biology students to get a bachelor’s degree.
-It came in at #16 on the list.
-Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.
+With a ranking of #16, Eastern Michigan University did quite well on this year’s most popular schools for biochemistry, biophysics and molecular biology students working on their bachelor’s degree.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a large student population.

 Women make up 73% of the biochemistry majors at the school.

-Full Biochemistry, Biophysics & Molecular Biology at Eastern Michigan University Report
+Read full report on Biochemistry, Biophysics & Molecular Biology at Eastern Michigan University

 Here are some additional popular schools for Biochemistry & Biophysics students in the Great Lakes Region that almost earned our Most Popular Biochemistry & Biophysics Bachelor's Degree Schools in the Great Lakes Region award.